 Take standard mac and cheese to inspiring new heights with this smoked gouda mac and cheese with pancetta recipe.
-Elbow noodles pair up with gouda cheese, garlic, pancetta or bacon, shallots, and more, to create this seriously impressive dish.
+Elbow noodles pair up with gouda cheese, white cheddar, garlic, pancetta or bacon, shallots, and more, to create this seriously impressive dish.
 You can enjoy this grown up mac and cheese as a side dish or as the main dish and I guarantee second helpings and clean plates!

 Smoked Gouda Mac and Cheese with Pancetta Ingredients